alessandropellegrini/personal-website/_main_pages/curriculum.md

                       url="https://cordis.europa.eu/project/id/783189"
                       grant="EU H2020 SJU Project, Grant Agreement #783189"
                       funding="970 K€"
-                      description="The goal of the EvoATM project is to model ATM system in the Free Route scenario, combining an agent based simulation paradigm with Evolutionary Computing optimization techniques to understand the influence of ATM components and parameters on the behaviour at whole system performances level.
+                      description="The goal of the EvoATM project is to model the ATM system in the Free Route scenario, combining an agent-based simulation paradigm with Evolutionary Computing optimisation techniques to understand the influence of ATM components and parameters on the behaviour at the whole system performance level.
 By using quantitative indicators, EvoATM has opened the way to more efficient change impact assessment, supporting design and strategic thinking in ATM evolution."
 %}
 {% include project.html dates="2014 &rarr; 2016"
                       acronym="PANACEA"